 So far, what's been released is a title, trailer and, well, promise of greatness to come.

-With details so thin on the ground, the earliest we'd expect to see a Starfield game would be 2020.
+With details so thin on the ground, the absolute earliest we'd expect to see a Starfield game would be 2021.

 Bethesda Game Studios Director Todd Howard has stressed that "everyone should be very, very patient".

-In Bethesda's E3 2018 presentation, Howard referred to the first Starfield game as "next-gen", suggesting it might not see a release before the next generation of consoles (either the PS5 and Xbox Two).
+In Bethesda's E3 2018 presentation, Howard referred to the first Starfield game as "next-gen", suggesting it might not see a release before the next generation of consoles (either the PS5 and Xbox Series X).

 In an interview with Eurogamer, Howard elaborated: